paulmaltby3/OneteamgovManifesto/README.md

 The final post was an attempt to suggest how these two government communities could come together:

-*If we were to offer a blueprint for what doing or being ‘digital policy’ in government is, aiming for a government of (and not just on) the internet, what might it look like?
+*"If we were to offer a blueprint for what doing or being ‘digital policy’ in government is, aiming for a government of (and not just on) the internet, what might it look like?
 What would be its outlook, its practices and scope?
 This is a first attempt at a digital policy One Team Government manifesto, offered to help prompt a longer and more collaborative discussion.
-It is written from the perspective of what being a digital policy maker could look like rather than something that aims to accurately describe the full range of roles across both the digital and policy professions, or of a newly merged single role (though it may be that such a broad perspective is possible)*
+It is written from the perspective of what being a digital policy maker could look like rather than something that aims to accurately describe the full range of roles across both the digital and policy professions, or of a newly merged single role (though it may be that such a broad perspective is possible)"*

 The summary version is shown below, but it makes more sense with the short descriptions in the full document.
 !(/short.png)